Introduction: A Journey to Healing Through Faith

 Starting faith-based trauma healing may feel intimidating, but knowing the process can ease concerns.
 Initially, you’ll meet with a counselor to discuss your trauma, goals, and spiritual beliefs.
 This helps craft a personalized plan that respects your faith and addresses your needs.

-Sessions typically last 45-60 minutes, occurring weekly or biweekly, depending on your situation.
+Sessions typically last 45-60 minutes and occur weekly or biweekly, depending on your situation.
 Counselors may use techniques like EMDR (Eye Movement Desensitization and Reprocessing) or narrative therapy, paired with spiritual practices like scripture meditation.
 For example, a session might involve processing a traumatic memory while reflecting on God’s presence.

 Additionally, faith-based trauma healing prioritizes a safe, confidential space.
 Costs vary, but Grace Christian Counseling offers sliding scales and insurance options.
 Transitioning to accessibility, these services are available in flexible formats to suit your preferences.